Find a Class

 ... and pursue your desire to create.
 Find us in our Jamaica Plain classrooms and in public schools and community centers throughout Boston.

 Our Schoolhouse in Jamaica Plain is open for in-person classes.
-Our clean-air system ensures classroom safety and COVID safety rules include mandatory vaccination, masks, and limited class size.
+Our clean-air system ensures classroom safety and COVID safety rules are updated regularly.
+Effective April 12, masks and vaccinations will be optional, except for the schoolhouse office where they continue to be required.

 WORKSHOPS & CLASSES FOR ALL AGES